Rates, discounts and monetary transactions

 350

-Declaration of inheritance or declaration of executorship Heir
+Certificate of inheritance or certificate of executor.
+Heir

-If there is a will and it includes a two-step bequest, the beneficiaries of the two-step bequest must be notified by the notary.
+If there is a will and it includes a two-stage mechanism, the expectants of the two-stage mechanism must be written to by the notary.

 Writing to legatees.

-If there is a will and it includes legacies, these legatees must be notified by the notary.
+If there is a will and legacies are included in it, these legatees must be written to by the notary.

-Drafting a declaration of acceptance or rejection (beneficial).
+Drafting a (beneficiary) acceptance or rejection statement (beneficiary).
 Heirs

 Consult the Central Register of Wills or request a will.
 Heir or party concerned